-It can be difficult for any patient to understand what their benefits are.
-Insurances change almost every year with deductibles and co-pays increasing.
+It can be difficult for any patient to understand what their benefits include.
+Insurance policies change almost every year with deductibles and co-pays increasing.
+Procedures that are covered are subject to change as well as the criteria used to determine how those procedures are covered.
 In addition, there are frequently separate deductibles and co-insurances for in-network, out-of-network, hospitalization, office visits, imaging studies, medication, both in- and out-of network surgery centers, in- and out-of network anesthesia, etc. These expenses may be additive.
 To make your benefits clear to you, Dr. Bennett’s insurance specialists will contact your representative to get the necessary details and let you know what your coverage includes.

 If you have an HMO, your insurance will not cover your visit to our office.
 As an out-of-network provider, we do treat patients from certain PPO plans.
 Dr. Bennett understands that nasal surgery can be expensive, and not every family can afford such a life-changing procedure.
 However, he also realizes that this procedure is absolutely necessary for many of his patients.
 His staff will work with you to make your care as affordable as possible, while obtaining the maximum amount of benefits owed to you from your insurance policy.